sean-seah/HPDP/2526/project/p1/SparklingSparkmind/readme.md

 | Avg CPU (%) | 81.4 | 59.0 | 89.6 |
 | Avg Throughput (rows/s) | 87,734 | 66,313 | 345,663 |

-As Table 2 shows, **Polars was the clear winner** — roughly 4× faster than the Pandas baseline and 5× faster than multiprocessing, while also using far less memory.
+As Table 2 shows, **Polars was the clear winner**, roughly 4x faster than the Pandas baseline and 5x faster than multiprocessing, while also using far less memory.
 Multiprocessing, somewhat surprisingly, ended up *slower* than the plain baseline.
 This came down to two things: only 2 CPU cores were available in our Colab environment, and the per-row computation (filtering and simple arithmetic) was too lightweight to outweigh the cost of splitting the data across processes and merging it back.
 Full details and charts are in the Final Report.

 ## 10. Challenges Faced